LeonardoSSB/LeonardoSSB/README.md

 - 👋 Hi, I’m Leonardo S. Bomfim
 - 👀 I’m interested in ...
 Become a front-end developer
 - 🌱 I’m currently learning ...
 HTML5, CSS3 and Javascript
-- 💞️ I’m looking to collaborate on ... ontribute to the community
+- 💞️ I’m looking to collaborate on ...
+Contribute to the community

 <!---
 LeonardoSSB/LeonardoSSB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.